 What’s your favorite recipe from the book?

 Cheryl: Probably the Greek Yogurt with Lemon Vinaigrette.
 It’s assertive, refreshing, surprising, beautiful, and takes less than five minutes to make.
 I love recipes that pack a flavor punch with such minimal effort!
+And of course, I love this creamy marinara sauce!

 Looking for more homemade pasta recipes?